The answer to this question depends on your itinerary.

 Although an international naval force is patrolling these waters, the area involved is quite large and it is easy for the naval patrols to miss small pirate vessels.

-In addition to the piracy and robbery in the areas named above, the State Department's International Maritime Piracy and Armed Robbery at Sea Fact Sheet mentions pirate attacks and robbery at sea off the coast of Venezuela, but, as of this writing, these attacks appear to be aimed at general cargo vessels and small yachts.
+In addition to the piracy and robbery in the areas named above, the US State Department's International Maritime Piracy and Armed Robbery at Sea Fact Sheet mentions pirate attacks and robbery at sea off the coast of Venezuela, but, as of this writing, these attacks appear to be aimed at general cargo vessels and small yachts.

 How to Minimize the Risk of Pirate Attacks